theJugglingCompany.com

 Three women in a dark concrete room, two flanking one in the center, connected by a glowing cyan geometric web structure stretched between them

-This is what shared ownership of infrastructure actually requires.
+This is what shared ownership of infrastructure actually looks like.
 Not a nice diagram of interconnected boxes.
 A structure that requires active participation from every node to remain a structure at all.
-Remove any one node and the geometry has to either redistribute or collapse.

 3 nodes